queez0405/A-Confidence-Calibrated-MOBA-Game-Winner-Predictor/README.md

-# A Confidence Calibrated MOBA Game Winner Predictor
+# A Confidence-Calibrated MOBA Game Winner Predictor

-This is offcial pytorch implemenation of "A Confidence Calibrated MOBA Game Winner Predictor".
+This is offcial pytorch implemenation of "A Confidence-Calibrated MOBA Game Winner Predictor".

 Proceeding at Conference on Games(CoG) 2020.